NyanKiyoshi/docker-here/README.md

 OPTIONS
   -s, --src    SRC_PATH   The directory to mount inside the container.
-                          Will be mounted under DST_PATH.
+                          Will be mounted under DEST_PATH.

                           Default: $PWD